"Neighbourhood watch is not a short-term project, it’s a way of life"

 An excellent and dedicated Management Committee, combining many talents.

-28 operating Areas divided into 8 Blocks, with Area Leaders forming the Executive Committee (EXCO) of HBNW.
+Hout Bay residential areas divided into operating Areas, divided into Blocks, with Area Leaders forming the Executive Committee (EXCO) of HBNW.

 A highly effective radio system that operates by linking members to armed response security service providers, guarding services, SAPS and numerous on-call medical and emergency organisations – all tuned to the same Watchcon radio frequency.